Hollywood Casino at The Meadows

-The Hollywood Casino at The Meadows, originally The Meadows Racetrack and Casino, is a Standardbred harness-racing track and slot-machine casino which is located in North Strabane Township, Pennsylvania, United States, about 25 mi southwest of Pittsburgh.
-It is owned by Gaming and Leisure Properties and operated by Penn Entertainment.
+The Hollywood Casino at The Meadows, formerly The Meadows Racetrack and Casino, originally (1963) just The Meadows horse-racing track, is a Standardbred harness-racing track and slot-machine casino which is located in North Strabane Township, Pennsylvania, United States, about 25 mi southwest of Pittsburgh.
+After 44 years as a racetrack, the casino was added in 2007.
+The real estate has been owned by Gaming and Leisure Properties since 2016, with the business operations owned by Penn Entertainment since 2018, including a long term lease agreement to Gaming and Leisure Properties.

 History

-In November 1962, ground was broken for the first parimutuel horse-racing track in Western Pennsylvania.
-The track opened on June 28, 1963, and was operated by the Washington Trotting Association.
+In November 1962, ground was broken for the first parimutuel horse-racing track in Western Pennsylvania, to be operated by the Washington Trotting Association.
+The track opened on June 28, 1963, and was officially named The Meadows.

-The Washington Trotting Association was purchased in February 1973 by a group including famous trainer/driver Delvin Miller.
+The Washington Trotting Association was purchased in February 1973, by a group that included trainer/driver Delvin Miller.
 Miller's imprint still exists on the track today, with The Meadows most prestigious race bearing his name (the Delvin Miller Adios Pace for the Orchids), and a statue of his famous sire Adios located at the track's entrance.
 In 2009, the Pennsylvania Historical and Museum Commission erected a historical marker at The Meadows to note Miller's historic importance.

 The Meadows introduced two significant technological advancements in 1983: Call-A-Bet and the Meadows Racing Network (MRN).
 Call-A-Bet allowed users to create individual wagering accounts and phone-in wagers for races.
 In conjunction, the MRN telecast each day's live races and was distributed to local cable providers.
 The telecast also included a half-hour preview show hosted by track announcer Roger Huston.
 The track used a marketing campaign to promote the services with the slogan "Every 16 minutes, the place goes crazy", alluding to the typically quick pace from race-to-race at harness tracks.

 Pittsburgh lawyer Stuart A. Williams purchased the track in 1986, and subsequently sold it to England-based Ladbroke Group PLC in 1988.
 The company changed the name to Ladbroke at the Meadows and opened a series of off-track betting parlors named Ladbrokes.
 The first opened in New Castle, Pennsylvania, in June 1990.
 Locations followed in Greensburg, Johnstown, Harmar Township, Moon, and West Mifflin (all in Pennsylvania).
 The Greensburg location was closed in 2000 following the decline and eventual vacancy of the Greengate shopping mall where it was located.
 The Johnstown location was later sold to the Penn National Gaming corporation in July 1998.
-All other locations currently remain operational.
+All other locations remained operational.